buildpacks/rfcs/text/0000-stack-buildpacks.md

 The stackpack interface is similar to the buildpack interface
 * The same `bin/detect` and `bin/build` scripts are required
-* The `bin/detect` will have read-only access to the app
+* The `bin/detect` script must not write to the app
 * The positional arguments for `bin/detect` and `bin/build` are the same
 * The environment variables and inputs for `bin/detect` and `bin/build` are the same (though the values may be different)
 * The working directory is `/` instead of the app source directory